SFDO-Tooling/MetaCI/README.rst

 Deployment
 ----------

-The following details how to deploy this application.
+The following details how to deploy this application

 Heroku